FLO-2DSoftware/FLO-2D-Docs/Build23/_sources/flo-2d_pro/Reference Manual 2023/Chapter 2.rst.txt

     4. The predicted diffusive wave velocity for the current timestep is used as a seed in the Newton-Raphson method to solve the full dynamic wave equation for the velocity.
-       It should be noted that for hyperconcentrated sediment flows such as mud and debris flows, the velocity calculations include the additional viscous and yield stress terms.
+       It should be noted that for hyper-concentrated sediment flows such as mud and debris flows, the velocity calculations include the additional viscous and yield stress terms.

     5. The discharge Q across the boundary is computed by multiplying the velocity by the cross-sectional flow area.